Modingwa/Data-Modeling-with-Postgres/README.md

 # Data Modelling with Postgres
 >
 In this project I am taking on the role of a Data Engineer to create a database schema and an ETL pipeline for a fictional startup called Sparkify.
 The database schema is created on Postgres database for optimal queries on song plays.
-The ETL pipeline consists of functions to load JSON logs and metadata related to app user activity as well as information about songs in the app, to a Fact table and several Dimension tables in the Postgres Database.

 The project tasks involved the design of fact and dimension tables for a star schema and the development of Python and SQL scripts to create an ETL pipeline that transfers data from files in two local directories into tables in Postgres.

 ## Table of contents